StarRocks/starrocks/docs/table_design/Data_distribution.md

       Since v2.5.7, StarRocks supports automatically setting the number of buckets based on machine resources and data volume for a partition during partition creation.
       > **NOTICE**
       >
-      > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the Method 2.
+      > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using Method 2.

     - Table configured with random bucketing

       Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition during partition creation.
 Since v3.2.0, StarRocks further optimizes the logic for automatically setting the number of buckets.
-In addition to setting the number of buckets in a partition during partition creation, StarRocks also **dynamically and accordingly increases** the number of buckets in the partition **during data loading**, based on cluster capacity and the volume of loaded data.
-So it not only provides more convenience for users, but also does improve performance of loading bulk data.
+In addition to setting the number of buckets in a partition during partition creation, StarRocks also **dynamically increases** the number of buckets in a partition **during data loading**, based on cluster capacity and the volume of loaded data.
+This not only makes table creation easier but also increases bulk load performance.
       > **NOTE**
       >
       > The bucket size is `1024 * 1024 * 1024 B` (1 GB) by default.
-When adding a partition, you can specify the bucket size in `PROPERTIES("bucket_size"="xxx")`.
+When adding a partition, you can specify the bucket size in `PROPERTIES ("bucket_size"="xxx")`.
 The maximum bucket size is 4 GB.

     After adding a partition, you can execute [SHOW PARTITIONS](../sql-reference/sql-statements/data-manipulation/SHOW%20PARTITIONS.md) to view the number of buckets set by StarRocks for the new partition.
 As for a table configured with hash bucketing, the number of buckets for the new partition is **fixed**.
     As for a table configured with random bucketing, the number of buckets for the new partition can be **dynamically changed**.
 So the returned result displays the **current** number of buckets for the new partition.
     > **NOTICE**
     >
-    > For this type of tables, the actual hierarchy within a partition is as follows: partition > subpartition > bucket.
+    > For this table type, the actual hierarchy within a partition is as follows: partition > subpartition > bucket.
 To increase the number of buckets, StarRocks actually adds a new subpartition which includes a certain number of buckets.
 As a result, the `SHOW PARTITIONS` statement may return multiple data rows with the same partition name, which show the information of the subpartitions within the same partition.

   - Method 2: manually set the number of buckets